Fall time: the changing leaves, the smell of pumpkin spice, and of course, an flurry of holiday marketing campaigns.

 halloween marketing idea

-If you are a small business Heinz’s campaign might feel over the top.
-If so, you’ll probably find our guide to Halloween marketing ideas for small businesses to be helpful.
+If you are a small business, these kinds of campaigns might feel over the top.
+But no worries, there’s plenty of other ways to spookify your business for Halloween.
+You might even find our guide to Halloween marketing ideas for small businesses to be helpful.

 2. Thanksgiving marketing

-Thanksgiving is all about being Thankful – duh.
-You can show your customers that you are thankful for them by building a marketing campaign around this concept.
+Thanksgiving is all about expressing gratitude.
+You can use this opportunity show your customers that you are thankful for them by building a marketing campaign around this concept.
 This is the perfect opportunity to show your appreciation by giving loyal customers a gift, or holiday-themed giveaway.

 While it is important to have a Thanksgiving-focused marketing campaign, this is also a good time to start thinking of some creative Christmas marketing strategies.
 Thanksgiving really gets people in the holiday mood and kicks off the December holiday season.